When considering a divorce one must look at the whole picture, especially the divorce effects on children.

 I know when I was going through my divorce my ex-husband and I were worried about how this would affect our kids.
 The last thing we wanted was for them to struggle because of our decision.
 I mean they weren’t the reason we were getting divorced.

-The Effects of Divorce on Kids
+The Effects of Divorce has on A Child

 Spoken By Real Adult Kids of Whose Parents Got a Divorce